srujana13/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi! :) I am Srujana, a Computer Science grad student at NC State Univerisity.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I completed my undergradute studies in Computer Science in Hyderabad, India in 2018.
+I had the opportunity to work on real world problems during my one year at Amazon.
+I am actively seeking summer internship positions for summer 2020!
+Outside of work, My interests include photography, fictional books and baking.